yahiaahmed4/Multispectral-Image-Segmentation/README.md

    Organize your dataset into the `data/images` and `data/labels` directories.
 Make sure your images are in TIFF format and labels are in PNG format.

-4. **Run the Notebook**
+4. **Run the Notebooks**

-   Open the Jupyter Notebook `Multispectral-Image-Segmentation.ipynb` and execute the cells to preprocess the data, build and train the model, and evaluate its performance.
+   Open the Jupyter Notebooks `Multispectral-Image-Segmentation.ipynb` and `Fine-Tuning-U-Net.ipynb` and execute the cells to preprocess the data, build and train the models, and evaluate their performance.

 ## Results

-- **Training Metrics**: Includes loss, accuracy, precision, recall, and IoU metrics plotted over epochs.
+- **Training Metrics**: Includes loss, accuracy, precision, recall, and IoU metrics plotted over epochs for both models.
 - **Test Results**: Performance metrics on the test set, including loss, accuracy, precision, recall, and IoU.

 ## Contributing